Uefa charge Rangers for fans on pitch

 "In particular, any parent found to assist their child in entering the pitch area will be subject to club disciplinary policy.

-"Our players have been advised that should not provide a shirt to any spectator entering the pitch area."
+"Our players have been advised that they should not provide a shirt to any spectator entering the pitch area."